nipy/nitime/doc/whatsnew/index.rst

 Users should consult these pages to learn about new features, bug fixes and backwards incompatibilities.
-Developers should summarize the development work they do here in a user friendly format.
+Developers should summarize the development work they do here.